Eshopbox-Enginnering/org-actions/README.md

 Centralized repository hosting reusable **GitHub Actions** and **workflows** for the Eshopbox organization.
 Use these to ensure consistent automation, faster onboarding, and easier maintenance across all repositories.

-// This is testing dummy line for commit validation
 ---

 ## Repository Structure